ylify/VEHoP/README.md

     1) chmod +x ./dependencies/cpanm
     2) cpan Bio::MUST::Apps::HmmCleaner (This step might take ~20 minutes; be patient; this installation always fails; no worried about that)
     3) ./dependencies/cpanm Bio::MUST::Apps::HmmCleaner --force (Try HmmCleaner.pl to check whether it was executable without errors.
 If errors, it will not produce results)
 ##As HmmCleaner.pl is unnecessary, and the installation cannot always be finished properly, I write it as the optional step in this pipeline.
 If such a file is not found or is not executable in your system or environment, it will automatically skip.
 You don't have to do anything.
 ##If you insist on installing it, please see the guidelines at https://metacpan.org/release/ARNODF/Bio-MUST-Apps-HmmCleaner-0.180750/source/INSTALL

-'Usage'
+Usage
+===
     chmod +x homolog-phylogenomics.py

     #Usage: python3 homolog-phylogenomics.py [-h] [-p PREFIX] [-t THREADS] [-i INPUT] [-m MIN_TAXA] [-l LENGTH_CUTOFF] [-g GENETIC_CODE] [-d DATABASE]